 The Company shall maintain a comprehensive and cost-efficient communication channel for disseminating relevant information for the informed decision making of investors, Stakeholders and other interested users of the information.
 The Company may include media and analysts' briefings as channels of communication to ensure timely and accurate dissemination of public, material and relevant information to its Stakeholders.

-The Company shall have a policy requiring all directors to disclose/report to the Company through the Compliance Officer any dealings in the Company's shares within three business days.
+All directors shall disclose/report to the Company through the Compliance Officer/Corporate Secretary any dealings in the Company's shares within three (3) business days from the transaction.

-12. EDUCATION AND TRAINING
+16. COMMUNICATION, EDUCATION AND TRAINING